 8. Promote and use electronic information tools to facilitate procedures related to public access to information upon request by establishing electronic public records systems that allow for the publication of documents and information of public authorities through the Internet, and to process public requests for information electronically;

-9. Promote and use electronic information tools to facilitate public input to and monitoring of decision-making in environmental matters, among other things, to:
+9. Promote the additional use of electronic information tools to facilitate public input to and monitoring of decision-making in environmental matters, among other things, to:

 (a) Alert the public to opportunities to participate;